 Todays trail will take you to the village of Orehovo, which is around 500 years old.
-From here starts the longest eco-trail in Bulgaria ending near the Aegean Sea (Greece).
-This makes Orehovo, one of the best starting points for tours in the Rhodopes.
 During this ride we will come across some stunning views of the area Sredni Livadi which is protected.
 The ride will take you past an old Roman road and ancient 18th century chapel called Saint Atanas where you will have lunch.
 You will also visit the Skakaloto waterfall and the Kosten Kamyk cave.
 You will stay the night in a family run hotel.

 Day 5 (hours riding: 6)

 After yet another traditional breakfast, you will head for the village of Zabyrdo.
 This is a small mountain village standing 1400m above sea level.
 It is famous for making the traditional Rhodope cheese.
 It is also one of the oldest villages in the area, around 800 years old.
 You will also visit the rock phenomena "Wonderful Bridges" by horse back.
 This is one of the five most visited destinations in the Rhodopes.
 Today you have a picnic lunch.
 Tonight you will sleep in a family run guesthouse.

 After our hearty breakfast we head back to the village of Orehovo by a new route.
 The ascent of Mount Grand Persek 2100m, the second highest summit of Rhodopes, leaves us panoramic mountain views throughout our ride.
 Another picnic lunch from our saddlebags at an old shelter on the best preserved Roman road in Bulgaria.

 Day 7 (hours riding: 5)